chadrwalters/consolidate-bear-markdown/docs/prd.md

 3. **AI-Enhanced Image Processing**: Leverage GPT-4o to provide detailed descriptions of images, extract text from diagrams/charts, and convert visual content into accessible markdown format.
 4. **Seamless Integration**: MarkItDown is a convenient library for converting multiple file types.
 We intend to make use of its flexible capabilities to convert images, .doc/.docx, .pdf, .pptx, .xls/.xlsx, .msg, etc.
 5. **Automated Processing**: A user can point the script at a directory, run it, and have the processed, inlined Markdown ready for them.
+6. **Efficient Processing**: Only regenerate files when source content has changed, saving time and resources, especially for large attachments and API-based conversions.

 ## 3. Functional Requirements